 - Double-check your surroundings one last time before lighting the fuse.
 In addition to structures, dry leaves and grass, be sure other people are out of range before lighting fireworks.

 - If it can tip over, shatter or produce shrapnel, it’s not a launch pad.
 Never light fireworks in a container, especially a glass or metal container.

 - Keep unused fireworks away from firing areas.
 And, when not in use, store fireworks in a cool, dry place — or check for special storage instructions.

 - Always purchase fireworks from a lawful, licensed business.
 Never, ever experiment with homemade fireworks.

-And, aside from firework fun, be sure to keep grills safe for chefs and guests alike by:
+And, aside from firework fun, be sure to keep grills safe by:

 - using your grill away from your home and deck railings and away from any overhangs or tree branches.